US Marines history from the year you were born

 1922: Leaving Cuba—almost

-In order to protect American property owners, Marines had been stationed in Cuba to protect sugar production and shipping since 1917.
-By 1922 the government was deemed stable enough to safeguard American property interests and sugar exports, and the last Marines left Cuba—almost.
+To protect American property owners, Marines had been stationed since 1917 in Cuba to protect sugar production and shipping.
+By 1922, the government was deemed stable enough to safeguard American property interests and sugar exports, and the last Marines left Cuba—almost.
 A small contingent stayed behind to guard Guantanamo Bay.

 1923: Protecting American interests in China